This post contains affiliate links.

 Today Lotus Cars are one of the premier racing car manufacturers in the world.

-Yet another world-dominating brand that started out from a garage was Maglite.
+Yet another world-dominating brand that started out from a garage was Maglite(paid link).
 Founded in the 1950s, Tony Maglica started the company from a garage after migrating from Croatia to America in 1950.

 He fled his native Croatia to escape the country’s devastation by the Second World War and the iron-grip of Communist control.